xy2z/PineDocs/readme.md

 ## Future
+- More themes (sepia)
-- Markdown: Generate table of contents? (using marked)
+- Markdown: Generate table of contents (config)
 - Show error message if filesize is bigger than PHP memory_limit. (instead of php's fatal error)
-- Create/delete/edit files directly on the site
+- Create/delete/edit files directly on the site?
 - YAML exclude files with filter ("\*.git") (set in default config)
+- Bind '*' key to open all dirs.
 - File actions
 	- Copy data to clipboard
 	- Download file